-Dan Syed represents and advises clients in a variety of complex litigation matters.
-His experience includes employment discrimination lawsuits, health care disputes, Equal Employment Opportunity Commission (EEOC) charges, breach of contract lawsuits, and internal and government investigations.
-Dan has led witness interviews and assisted in drafting successful dispositive motions in federal court, as well as a successful brief before the Fifth Circuit.
+Dan Syed represents and advises clients in a variety of complex matters, with a focus on health care, employment, and appellate litigation.
+His experience includes employment discrimination lawsuits, payor-provider disputes, regulatory issues in the health care field, and Equal Employment Opportunity Commission (EEOC) charges.
+Dan has led witness interviews and assisted in drafting successful dispositive motions before both federal district and appellate courts.
+He has also represented amicus curiae before the Fifth Circuit.

-Dan maintains an active pro bono practice, including representing several federal clemency petitioners through the Clemency Project.
+Dan maintains an active pro bono practice, including representing students with disabilities and several federal clemency petitioners through the Clemency Project.
 He assisted in drafting and filing numerous clemency applications, including one granted by President Obama.

 Dan is also an adjunct faculty member at the SMU Dedman School of Law, where he teaches an employment law and advocacy class.

-During law school, Dan worked at the Institute for Public Representation, where he represented deaf children seeking closed captioning in public schools, and assisted a nonprofit advocacy group apply for an FCC radio license.
+During law school, Dan worked at the Institute for Public Representation, where he represented deaf children seeking closed captioning in public schools, and assisted a nonprofit advocacy group apply for a Federal Communications Commission (FCC) radio license.

 - February 2020

 - Georgetown University (J.D. cum laude 2015; Notes Editor, American Criminal Law Review); The College of New Jersey (B.A. cum laude 2012; Phi Beta Kappa; Varsity Football Team)

 - Texas, U.S. District Courts for the Northern and Eastern Districts of Texas, and U.S. Court of Appeals for the Fifth Circuit